grantjenks/python-sortedcontainers/docs/pycon-2016-talk.rst

 gigabytes of memory which is already exceeding the limits of most machines.

 We’ve also seen that memory is expensive.
 Allocations are costly.
-In the common case, `SortedContainers`_ allocates no more memory when adding elements.
+In the common case, `Sorted Containers`_ allocates no more memory when adding elements.

 If you’re doubtful about performance at scale, then I encourage you to read the project docs.
 There’s a page called `Performance at Scale`_ and it talks